wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Data Storage in WME

-- In WaveMaker Enterprise setup we have one platform instance where all the setup related services and data is stored, we have StudioWorkspace instances where all the data specific to user in the setup is stored, and we have AppDeployment instances where the data of the applications developed in wavemaker is stored
+- In WaveMaker Enterprise setup we have one platform instance where all the setup related services and data is stored, we have StudioWorkspace instances where all the data specific to user in the setup is stored, and we have AppDeployment instances where the data of the applications developed in WaveMaker is stored
-- In Platform instance all the data is completely stored in **/wm-data** directory/volume
+- In the Platform instance all the data is completely stored in **/wm-data** directory/volume
 - Coming to StudioWorkspace and AppDeployment Instances we store the data in **/data** directory

 ## Data Backup